UAE to boost strategic stockpile, waive visa fines over coronavirus

 The tourism ministry has prepared some 11,000 hotel rooms for returning nationals, who are subject to a 14-day quarantine.
 Saudi authorities said separately that 366 Turkish pilgrims had returned home after testing negative for coronavirus.

-The kingdom has suspended the year-long umrah pilgrimage as part of drastic measures to contain the virus and told Muslims to wait to make plans for the annual haj pilgrimage, which begins this year in July.
-(Writing by Lisa Barrington; Editing by Mark Potter, David Holmes and Jan Harvey)
+The kingdom has suspended the year-long umrah pilgrimage and told Muslims to wait to make plans for the annual haj pilgrimage, which begins this year in July.
+Elsewhere in the Gulf, Qatar Development Bank launched a program to provide guarantees to local banks to grant interest-free loans to companies affected by the outbreak, state news agency QNA said.

+The move came under the direction of Qatar's emir and is in cooperation with its ministry of finance, the central bank and all banks operating in the country.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)